page_title_detailed

 If you’re overeating to deal with difficult emotions, consider seeing a dietician, a mental health expert, or both.

 Don’t lose hope if you’re exercising more and eating healthier, but still seeing some weight gain.
-Research shows that regular exercise and a diet high in fruits and vegetables lowers your risk of breast cancer recurrence regardless of how it affects your weight.
+Research shows that regular exercise and a diet high in fiber (fruits, vegetables, and whole grains) lowers your risk of breast cancer recurrence regardless of how it affects your weight.

 Your body, including your weight, may change because of breast cancer, but remember: That doesn’t stop you from being you.
 If your changing body image is making you feel bad not just about your appearance but about other aspects of your life, you may find it helpful to talk to a professional counselor or to other people who are going through the same experiences.